 Is Karma a real thing and what should we as Christians think about it?
 Is there any truth in Karma or is there a Biblical Karma?
 Karma is an idea from Indian pantheist religion where the full measure of someone’s life influences their new state when reincarnated.
-In western terms when one hears Karma it is usually associated with the idea that if you do bad things then Karma dictates that something bad is coming your way.
+In western terms it is usually associated with the idea that if you do bad things then Karma dictates that something bad is coming your way.

 Karma is Works Based Theology